 - Each year, STAR testing data, as well as multiple measures and authentic assessments, will be utilized to create a plan for improving our academic program. - After goals are identified, the staff will articulate strategies for target improvement areas, including professional development, instructional methods, and curricular materials. - Planning will be accomplished using State Curricular Standards. - To implement this plan of action, we will use the Degrees of Learning to visualize the key elements of a strong academic program. - The focus will be "student academic success."
-The scrolls (Homework, Evaluation, Student Involvement, Student and Staff Involvement, Attendance, Student Recognition, Behavior, Theory of Multiple Intelligences, Special Programs, and Staff Development), grounded in consistent and clear "communication" (see graphic), represent all vital components that make this happen. - Decision-making and program development by stakeholders tie into this belief on overall student success.
+The scrolls (Homework, Evaluation, Student Involvement, Student and Staff Involvement, Attendance, Student Recognition, Behavior, Theory of Multiple Intelligences, Special Programs, and Staff Development), grounded in consistent and clear "communication" (see graphic), represent all vital components that make this happen. - Decision-making and program development by stakeholders (administration, teachers, parents, and other staff) tie into this belief on overall student success (See Parent and Staff Involvement, P. 49-51).